GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_non_spatial_tools.md

 ## Table functions

-Table functions usually only involve a single data layer.
+Table functions usually only involve a single data layer and are manipulating the attribute table.
 You can add new field, delete unwanted fields, or even calculate new field using the __field calculator__.

 For a comprehensive overview on the attribute table's functionality and its purpose, you're invited to explore the [Wiki](/content/Wiki/en_qgis_attribute_table_wiki.md) article on it.